U.S. Army ROTC Simultaneous Membership Program

 - Successful medical exam (SF 88 and SF 93)

-- Obtain a letter of acceptance from the Professor of Military Science
+- Letter of acceptance from the professor of Military Science

 If you missed the opportunity to receive an ROTC scholarship or Service Academy Appointment, this program offers the same benefits toward tuition and more.